arcusmaximus/SottrModTools/README.md

 # Credits
 alphaZomega for their [file format descriptions](https://www.nexusmods.com/riseofthetombraider/mods/20) and Ekey for their open source [CDCE TIGER Tool](https://github.com/Ekey/CDCE.TIGER.Tool).
 A large part of the knowledge used to create these tools comes from there.

+Jostar, Raq, and swiz19 for beta testing.

-JOSTAR for the mod manager icon.
+Jostar for the mod manager icon.